Nemateleotris decora – Purple Firefish

 The purple firefish will require lots of hiding places.
 Plenty of coral rubble on top of your primary substrate will make them feel right at home.
 This fish must be allowed to feel confident in its new surroundings.
 It will starve itself to death rather than compete for its food.
 A fading in colour is a good indication that it is suffering from malnutrition.
 If food is not an issue this fish may live from 7-10 years in captivity.

 The Purple Firefish is a carnivorous species.
 In their natural habitat, their diet consists primarily of zooplankton.
 In captivity, they will eat flaked food and pellets.
 However, as with any marine species, it is advisable to provide these fish with a varied diet.
-You can feed them vitamin-enriched brine shrimp, mysid shrimp, finely chopped fresh seafood and frozen or freeze-dried food formulated for marine carnivores.
-These supplements will help maintain their fit and vigour.
+You can feed them vitamin-enriched brine shrimp, mysid shrimp, finely chopped fresh seafood, and frozen or freeze-dried food formulated for marine carnivores.
+These supplements will help maintain their fit and vigor.

 Purple firefish do occasionally breed in home aquariums.
 This is an egg-laying species.
 They are also monogamous in nature.
 Once a pair is mated they may spawn 2-4 times a month.
 Eggs are whitish in colouration and approximately 2mm in diameter.
 The egg’s incubation period is 7-10 days depending on the water temperature.

-Exotic-Aquariums – (website no longer exists)
+Exotic-Aquariums – (original website no longer online)